 Gift Taxes for an Irrevocable Life Insurance Trust

 Your ILIT must be set up in a specific way to avoid the potential of any gift tax liability.
+This is also how you maximize the estate and gift tax benefits of premium financing.

 The funds transferred to the trust to pay for the annual premiums are considered gifts for federal gift tax purposes because the trustee of the ILIT owns the policy.